jonathandavidpollock/Deployment/setup.md

 $ sudo chown -R <USERNAME> /var/www/html
 ```

-This is the most secure way to update your Wordpress site.
+Logging into your server and using chown is the most secure way to update your Wordpress site.
+I do not recommend you update your site through the GUI.